Sondra Wilson for Iowa Governor

 Hello!
 My name is Sondra Wilson, founder of Wild Willpower PAC, and I am running to be the next Governor for the State of Iowa.

-You can read some of my credentials and endorsements here, and the comprehensive platform I have spent years researching and developing is written below.
-I strongly urge every Iowan to read it, because it presents various opportunities for all sectors of Iowa’s economic growth, while at the same time responding to increasing demands for more humanitarian-based social services sector.
+You can read some of my credentials and letters of endorsement here, and the comprehensive platform I have spent years researching and developing is written below.
+It presents robust opportunities for all sectors of Iowa’s economic growth, while responding to increasing demands for a more humanitarian, fiscally responsible government that will alleviate pressure on Iowa’s overburdened nonprofit sector.

-To be considered as Governor for the State of Iowa, one must use more than rhetoric, platitudes, and propaganda: it takes hard work, compassion and wisdom for toward all people, and the ability to either problem solve or know how to find the person who can solve the problem.
+To be considered for Governor, a candidate must use more than mere rhetoric, platitudes, and propaganda.
+The job requires hard work, compassion and wisdom, and the ability to either problem solve or know where to find the person who can solve the problem.
 In times of trouble, hope is not a plan.

-Above image by openDemocracy used in accordance with the U.S. Copyright Office’s Fair Use Policy and the Fair Use Doctrine.
+Above image by openDemocracy respectfully utilized in accordance with the U.S. Copyright Office’s Fair Use Policy and the Fair Use Doctrine.

 Hark!
 The above image from GoodReads used in accordance with the Fair Use Doctrine, as I am conveying a political plan which requires context.
 This is a plan to help the people and planet, and it must be conveyed.